-Mariners sent veteran outfielder Jay Bruce and cash considerations to the Phillies
+Mariners send veteran outfielder Jay Bruce and cash considerations to the Phillies

 Another player yelled, “Someone get Jay’s jersey so we can bury it in his honor.”

+In his short time with the Mariners, he made an impact on several players.

+“I just hope I leave the place a little better than I found it,” Bruce said.
+“That’s all I can hope for.
+They have a good group of guys that are going to take over and hopefully bring this thing back to where it should be.
+This is a great city, a great baseball city.
+There’s been a lot of history here and great players come through here.
+And I know they’re trying to get back there.”

 The Phillies are in a slightly different situation compared to the Mariners.
-They came into Sunday with a 33-25 record and a two-game lead in the National League East.
-Meanwhile, Seattle is entrenched in the cellar of the American League West with a 25-36 record.
+They are 33-26 and have a one-game lead in the National League East.
+Meanwhile, Seattle is entrenched in the cellar of the American League West with a 25-37 record.

 “I look forward to going over there and helping the Phillies hopefully win a championship,” Bruce said.
 “That’s my goal.
 I just want to win.”